YOLO-CIANNA: Galaxy detection with deep learning in radio data: II. Winning the SKA SDC2 using a generalized 3D-YOLO network: Data availability

 Example scripts and notebooks are provided in the \texttt{CIANNA} git repository to help reproduce our results.
-We also publish all detection catalogs and trained models presented in this paper at \href{https://doi.org/xx.xxxx/zenodo.xxxxxxxx}{xx.xxxx/zenodo.xxxxxxxx}\footnote{Pre-review archive at \href{https://share.obspm.fr/s/swyCT7BgEGjtZK3}{https://share.obspm.fr/s/swyCT7BgEGjtZK3}}, along with ancillary models trained over the whole MAIN cube to serve as pre-training states for transfer learning toward other data or surveys (Appendix~\ref{sec:alt_models}).
+We also publish all training and inference codes, trained models, and detection catalogs presented in this paper at \href{https://doi.org/10.5281/zenodo.18403011}{10.5281/zenodo.18403011}, along with ancillary models trained over the whole MAIN cube to serve as pre-training states for transfer learning toward other data or surveys (Appendix~\ref{sec:alt_models}).

 \begin{appendix}